smithy-lang/smithy-python/designs/serialization.md

 Using open interfaces in this way allows for great flexibility in the generated Python code, which will be discussed more later.

-In Python, these interfaces will be represented as `Protocol`s, as shown below:
+In Python these interfaces will be represented as shown below:

 ```python
 @runtime_checkable